 • CNC-machined 6061-T6 aluminum with two-piece front clamp

-• 35mm, 42.5 mm, 50mm in length with 35mm diameter
+• 35mm, 42.5 mm, 50mm lengths with 31.8mm or 35mm clamp options

 Burgtec Enduro is another “must” stem on the list for your downhill rides.
 It offers a wingsuit accuracy for extreme rides that demands precision.
 With the CNC-machined aluminum, you are assured of superior strength, impact, and fatigue resistance.